 Successful applicants will have responsibility for participation in clinical, laboratory, and didactic (classroom) teaching of professional veterinary students, interns, residents, and graduate students; will provide health care and service to patients of the Veterinary Teaching Hospital; will advise and consult with referring veterinarians and clients; will develop a creative, independent/collaborative, basic and/or clinically-oriented research program in Equine Internal Medicine; and will provide leadership in directing research projects of residents and graduate students.
 Successful applicants must be able to effectively communicate, work collegially, and collaborate with diverse internal and external constituencies.

-Review of applications begins December 16, 2019 and continues until the position is filled.
+Review of applications begins immediately and continues until the position is filled.
 Salary is commensurate with qualifications and experience.
 Apply at, www.wsujobs.com, use keywords Equine Medicine.
 Questions regarding the position may be directed to Dr. Macarena Sanz, Chair of the Search Committee, by email firstname.lastname@example.org, or by telephone (509) 335-1809.

-The candidates must possess a DVM or equivalent degree (such as BVSc), have completed an approved Large Animal Internal Medicine residency and be board eligible before date of hire.
+The candidates must possess a DVM or equivalent degree (such as BVSc), have completed an approved Large Animal Internal Medicine residency before date of hire.